Church of the Exaltation of the Holy Cross, Prostějov: History

 The church was founded together with an Augustinian monastery on the site of the original fortress in 1391 by nobleman Petr of Kravaře.
 The monastery was consecrated to Visitation of the Blessed Virgin Mary at Elizabeth in the Mountains Shortly after its building-up, in 1430, it was burnt out by the Hussites.
-Within the years 1522 and 1588, it was restored by the Ultraquists.
+Within the years 1522 and 1588, it was restored by the Utraquists.

 Together with the city, the church had to withstand a huge devastating fire in 1697 when it was completely destroyed.
 From the time of the conflagration only a wooden cross was saved during that fire.
 On the request of parishioners and with the permission of the Bishop of Olomouc, Miraculous Cross was placed on the High Altar in 1703.

 Walls of the presbytery are decorated with frescos by Jano Köhler.
-During the Feast of the Cross on 14th September, the traditional city pilgrimage is held there every year.
+During the Feast of the Cross on 14 September, the traditional city pilgrimage is held there every year.